davidsmkim/internet_status/README.md

 # Internet Status

 ### Background
 This project was created to help log and record my home's internet status.
+Usage examples are provided below.

 After moving into a new home, I quickly noticed my internet connection was abysmal.
 There were frequent times when my modem would reset, I would experience high packet loss, or experience ridiculously high latency.
 After contacting my internet provider (over 30 phone calls and 5 technician visits), the issue was still not resolved.
 The vast majority of the time, the support agents did not believe that I was facing any issue as whenever a technician came or the agents checked their signal on their end, everything looked good.